Getting Started with LinkedIn Events

-How to get access to LinkedIn Live
+How to get access to live events on LinkedIn

-Getting started in 5 easy steps
+Host a LinkedIn Live in 5 easy steps

 1. Choose a streaming tool